facebookexperimental/siMMMulator/siMMMulator-website/docs/step_by_step_guide.md

  > - Aim to use impressions when the channel does not have a more granular metric for activity.
 - *How do I know the true CVRs of each advertising channel?* You can use your historical knowledge of how your previous campaigns on these channels have done as a starting point.
 However, one advantage of `siMMMulator` is that you can play around with these numbers and see how different MMMs react based on this number.

-## Step 1 : Simulate Weekly Baseline Sales
+## Step 1 : Simulate Daily Baseline Sales

 Now we start by generating baseline sales (sales not due to ad spend).
 As you see, there are numerous examples below that you can generate, depending on the inputs you provide.

+Daily baseline sales will be simulated and aggregated at the end to get weekly sales.

 **Examples:**